microsoft/hands-on-lab-github-copilot/docs/workshop.md

 <div class="warning" data-title="warning">

 > The code proposed by GitHub Copilot is not always correct.
 The output code may need to be modified.
 Please understand the output code and make corrections as necessary.
+You can also ask GitHub Copilot to generate unit tests for you to validate all the cases.

 </div>

-#### Leap Year Determination Check
+#### Leap year determination check

 Next, we will implement a method for checking leap year determination.
 Please write a comment as shown below: